Personal statement and law school application tips

 I’m not sure if I want to go to law school right now.
 How do I decide?

 Watch this video, then read Ed Tom’s Top 10 Questions to Ask Yourself Before You Go to Law School.
-Ed is the Dean of Admissions at Berkeley’s School of Law and he’s been in this business for over 20 years.
+Ed is the Dean of Admissions at Berkeley Law.
+He’s been in this business for over 25 years.
 The man knows his stuff.
 Answer his questions with brutal honesty.
 Back to top.

 LSAT PREP TIPS